rishigb/networkTinkering/README.md

 ####Tips:

-* Use Fn+Option key to select test of the response in the MITM proxy, this is specifically for MITM proxy.
+* Use Fn+Option key to select test of the response in the MITM proxy, this is specifically for MITM proxy, Mac Os